null

 Thankfully, mums require a minimum amount of care.
 Be sure to choose a planting site in full sun that is fertile and moist but has well-drained soil.

-Give them plenty of room to grow and rich, firm soil and you’ll have some bright & happy flowers!
+Give them plenty of room to grow in rich soil and you’ll have some happy flowers!

 Provide Care Before, During, & After Bloom Period